jpverkamp/blog/content/reviews/books/Octavia E. Butler/Xenogenesis/2 - Adulthood Rites.md

 ---
 [[Adulthood Rites]]() follows up with the story of Lilith and the alien invasion / our alien saviors set out in [[Dawn]]() .
 This time around though, the main point of view follows Akin.
 A first generation child of an Oankali/human/Ooloi five parent mating--it's about as weird and interesting as it sounds-who starts the story as a rather precocious (for a human) one year old.

-It's fascinating to see a more alien and childlike point of view on the world {{< goodreads author="Octavia E. Butler" text=" Octavia E. Butler " >}} built, especially as Akin spends a chunk of time among pure human resistors, becoming something of their champion.
+It's fascinating to see a more alien and childlike point of view on the world [[Octavia E. Butler]]() built, especially as Akin spends a chunk of time among pure human resistors, becoming something of their champion.

 <!--more-->